TrentU-MaDGIC/QualitativeDataAnalysisNVivo-Basics/content/04_CreateAnnotations.md

 4. Click “new annotation” in the drop-down menu.
 5. NVivo will create an annotation box for you at the bottom of the screen – type your thoughts in this blank field.
 6. Click anywhere outside of the annotation field to save your annotation.

+## Reviewing Annotations
+1. Click the “Annotations” subfolder, under “Notes” on the navigation view (left pane).
+2. Double-click an annotation to open the related document/highlighted text,
+3. Click the number under the “Item” column in the annotation box to navigate between multiple annotations in a document.